pokergeist/Utility-Boards/Power_Alert/README.md

 # Power Alert

-A board alerts you to a power loss.
+A board that alerts you to a power loss.
 Maybe more.

 ### Overview